On this page

 In addition to the requirements listed above, early childhood teachers must meet 1 of the following requirements:

-- hold a university undergraduate degree and approved post graduate pre-service university qualification in early childhood teaching, eg a Master of Teaching and Graduate Diploma in early childhood will together satisfy teacher registration
+- hold a university undergraduate degree and approved post graduate pre-service university qualification in early childhood teaching – for example a Master of Teaching and Graduate Diploma in early childhood will together satisfy teacher registration

-- be a permanent Department for Education teacher prior to 2012 and hold a letter of approval from the assistant director, People and Culture Operations, to work in an early childhood program
+- be a permanent Department for Education teacher before 2012 and hold a letter of approval (sometimes called a 'green dot' letter) from the Assistant Director, People and Culture Operations, to work in an early childhood program

 - hold an authority to teach letter clearing you to be employed in an early childhood program.